qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 to its peer.
 A sending uniflow is active when it has received its Uniflow Connection IDs and is bound to a validated 4-tuple.
 The UNIFLOWS frame indicates the local Address IDs that the uniflow uses from the sender's perspective.
-With this information, the remote can then validate the public address and associate the advertised with the perceived addresses.
+With this information, the remote host can validate the public address and associate the advertised one with the perceived addresses.

 Coping with Address Removals